Who is an employee in Australia? Definition of an employee vs a contractor

 The rest…

-Understanding PAYG, SG and FBT
+PAYG, SG and FBT definition of an employee

 The term ‘employee’ isn’t defined in the Taxation Administration Act 1953 (Cth) (TAA), leaving its interpretation to common understanding.
 This ambiguity has historically made the ATO’s position for pay-as-you-go (PAYG) withholding, superannuation guarantee (SG) and fringe benefits tax (FBT) somewhat unclear.